Learning Deep Tree-based Retriever for Efficient Recommendation: Theory and Method: Experiments

 \subsection{Baselines}

-We compared the proposed DTR with other related algorithms, which fall into two broad categories: 1) models that employ brute-force search without indexing and 2) tree-based models similar to DTR.
-It should be noted that the former requires a significant amount of time to perform retrieval; comparing them with index-based retrieval models is not fair, and their results are only used as a reference.
-The introductions of these algorithms are as follows: \begin{itemize} \item Item-CF~\cite{sarwar2001item} is a basic collaborative filtering algorithm and is widely used in recommendation tasks. \item DIN~\cite{zhou2018deep} employs an attention mechanism to capture the user preference for items from the user's interaction history.
-Since it cannot be used for efficient recommendation directly, the performance based on brute-force search is reported as a reference metric. \item YoutubeDNN~\cite{paul2016youtube} utilizes inner products to compute user preference scores.
-Once the user and item embeddings are learned, the recommendation task is transformed into a Maximum Inner Product Search (MIPS).
-We use the implementation provided by DeepMatch\footnote{\url{https://github.com/shenweichen/DeepMatch}} and report the results obtained through brute-force search. \item PLT~\cite{jasinska2016extreme} organizes items into a label tree, where each node represents a conditional probability estimator.
-The probability of an item is determined by multiplying the probabilities estimated along the path from the root to the corresponding leaf.
-Recommendations are then made based on the calculated probability. \item TDM~\cite{zhu2018tdm} is a tree-based recommendation model proposed by Alibaba Group.
-It simultaneously learns the preference model and the tree-index structure, using beam search during inference to perform efficient recommendation. \item JTM~\cite{Zhu2019JointOO} is an enhanced version of TDM.
-It introduces a method for jointly learning the index structure and the user preference prediction model. \item OTM~\cite{zhuo2020learning} mitigates the training-testing discrepancies of tree models under beam search by sampling negative nodes through beam search and correcting the pseudo-labels of nodes during training.
-It is a state-of-the-art tree model. \end{itemize}
+We compare the proposed DTR with related algorithms in two broad categories: 1) models that use brute-force search without indexing, and 2) models that rely on indexing for efficient retrieval.
+Note that brute-force methods require a significant amount of time for retrieval, so their results are provided for reference only. \begin{itemize}[leftmargin=*] \item DIN~\cite{zhou2018deep} leverages an attention mechanism to capture user preferences from historical interactions.
+As it cannot directly enable efficient recommendation, we report its performance using brute-force search as a reference. \item YouTubeDNN~\cite{paul2016youtube} computes user-item preference scores via inner product, framing recommendation as a Maximum Inner Product Search (MIPS) over learned embeddings.
+Results are obtained through brute-force search. \item FMLP-Rec~\cite{zhou2022filter} employs stacked filter-enhanced blocks to generate user and item representations; we also report results obtained through brute-force search. \item SCANN~\cite{guo2020accelerating} is a competitive quantization-based approach that employs anisotropic vector quantization and score-aware loss to efficiently solve MIPS. \item IPNSW~\cite{morozov2018non} is a graph-based method that addresses MIPS efficiently by constructing non-metric similarity graphs. \item QINCo~\cite{huijben2024QINco} uses learned implicit codebooks for stepwise residual quantization, producing compact codes with accurate score reconstruction for efficient search. \item ROTLEX~\cite{10.1145/3711896.3737112} learns a K-ary tree with query-aware repartitioning; a query encoder routes to top buckets and beam search retrieves candidates efficiently. \item JTR~\cite{li2023constructing} optimizes the query encoding and tree index.
+It uses a flexible tree where each leaf contains multiple items, and applies overlapped clustering for assignment. \item PLT~\cite{jasinska2020probabilistic} constructs a label tree and computes item probabilities by multiplying conditional probabilities along root-to-leaf paths. \item TDM~\cite{zhu2018tdm} simultaneously learns the preference model and the tree index, performing efficient recommendations with beam search during inference. \item JTM~\cite{Zhu2019JointOO} improves TDM by jointly optimizing the index structure and the user preference model. \item OTM~\cite{zhuo2020learning} mitigates training-testing discrepancies of tree models under beam search by sampling negatives through beam search and correcting the pseudo-labels of nodes during training. \end{itemize}